jfrNebus/Android_Conversor_Galaxy/readme_english.md

  <img src="Docs/pics/asci_architecture.png"/>
 </p>

-The conversion table shows the conversion the IDs conversions for three different systems.
-Right now I don't know if there are models for this system, since it's been long that I don't work with them.
+The conversion table shows the conversion the ID conversions for three different systems.
+Right now I don't know if there are more models for this system, since it's been a long time since I worked with them.
 Each model numbers the sensors in different ways.

-* CLASSIC: Up to 512 sensors, numbered as it's been explained before.
+* CLASSIC: Up to 512 sensors, numbered as explained before.
 * G2: Up to 44 sensors.
-The first 4 sensors are numbered as it was explained before, from 1001 to 1004.
+The first 4 sensors are numbered as explained before, from 1001 to 1004.
 The fifth sensor is numbered as 1011.
-This way, the sixth sensor gets the ID 1012, sensor number 7 gets the ID 1013, and so on till sensor number 12 which gets the ID 1018.
-From this point and following the background logic used by the system to number the sensors, device number 13 will be numbered as 1021, device 14 get the ID 1022, till the last sensor, the number 44, which will be 1058
+This way, the sixth sensor gets the ID 1012, sensor number 7 gets the ID 1013, and so on until sensor number 12 which gets the ID 1018.
+From this point and following the same logic used by the system to number the sensors, device number 13 will be numbered as 1021, device 14 gets the ID 1022, untill the last sensor, sensor number 44, which will be 1058
-* G3 also known as Dimension: Up to 512 sensors.
-The first 16 zones are numbered as it was explained before.
-The first device gets the ID 1001, and the sensor number 16 gets the ID 1018.
-The ID 1021, which in CLASSIC would belong to the device number 17, in this system belongs to the device number 33, and the count keeps from 33.
-The ID 1022 now belongs to the device 34 instead to the device 18 as it would happen in CLASSIC.
-This way, in this system there are no devices numbered by any software from 17 to 32.
+* G3, also known as Dimension: Up to 512 sensors.
+The first 16 zones are numbered as explained before.
+The first device gets the ID 1001, and sensor number 16 gets the ID 1018.
+The ID 1021, which in CLASSIC would belong to sensor number 17, in this system belongs to sensor number 33, and the count continues from 33.
+The ID 1022 now belongs to sensor 34 instead of sensor 18 as it would in CLASSIC.
+This way, in this system there are no sensors numbered from 17 to 32 by any software.

 Let's remember that IDs set by the alarm system are in the ranges 1001 to 1158, 2001 to 2158, 3001 to 3158 and 4001 to 4158.
-IDs set by the software used by the operator, provided by the security company, are in te range 1-512.
-Therefor, there are no sensors identified by the security company with the numbers 17 to 32 for a Dimension system.
+IDs set by the software used by the operator, provided by the security company, are in the range 1-512.
+Therefore, there are no sensors identified by the security company with the numbers 17 to 32 for a Dimension system.

-All this can be understood in a better way reading the comments in the code.
+All this can be understood better by reading the comments in the code.

 <br>
 <br>

-## Aplicación 🧰
+## **App :iphone:**

 <br>